How to Enable File Sharing in Windows 10

 What has this enabled you to do?

-After changing these settings, any files or folders that you have chosen and set up for sharing will become available as a shareable resource.
+After changing these settings, any files or folders you have chosen and set up for sharing will become a shareable resource.